 Self-mutilation may be caused by associated psychological problems.
 Self-mutilation may be done to release emotional pain, anger, or

-anxiety; to rebel against authority; to flirt with risk-taking; or to feel in control.
+anxiety.
+It may also be done to rebel against authority, flirt with risk-taking, or feel in control.
 In some cases, the behavior is outside your emotional control and related to a neurological or metabolic disorder.

 Self-mutilation is often associated with psychiatric disorders that may be caused by chemical imbalances in the brain.